Skip to content

 • Tenancy: Supports 1 concurrent stream session

 • gen4n_high (NVIDIA, high) Supports applications with moderate to high 3D scene complexity.
-Uses NVIDIA T4 Tensor GPU.
+Uses NVIDIA T4 Tensor Core GPU.

 • Reference resolution: 1080p